Manishsaily/Crash-statistic-analysis/README.md

-# project crash data analysis using pandas library and stremlit UI.
+# project crash data analysis using pandas library and streamlit UI.